 These SKS B45 fenders came off the Lotus when I converted it to 650b.
 I had painted the white tail and added a replacement reflector a year ago, so I figured they were appropriate for another classic Raleigh.
 I just stuck a decal on for fun.
 The Lenton would have come originally with creamy-white Bluemels fenders, best imitated by the modern SKS Longboards but I won't go looking for those until another bike needs these fenders more.
 Anyway, these were added, again, for "comfort's" sake.
 With the fenders being so narrow, the aerodynamic penalty was not noticeable.
 They are also pretty light.
 Not a bad price to pay for no longer having to avoid puddles after the random surprise-rainstorms that happen here.
 Ironically, but not so ironically, I can go faster with fenders because I don't have to worry about stuff coming up from below.

 I spent about three hours on the bike today, winding around town and cruising on the riverfront trails.
 The trails were actually filled with people at certain points due to the Three Rivers Regatta, but that led me to find out that this bike is still extremely stable at 0.000001 mph.
 I like how this bike handles.
-It's quite different from my new bike, and quite similar to my old 3-speed Sports frames because of the geometry.
+It's quite different from my Stuntman, and quite similar to my old 3-speed Sports frames because of the geometry.
 It seems to do best when speed is constant, whether extremely fast or extremely slow.
 It feels a little bit squirrely under power or hard braking because the handlebars are so low.
-I get a lot of top-end sway because the saddle is so high compared to the bars, so the hoods are sometimes better - something I have yet to get used to.
+I get a lot of top-end sway because the saddle is so high relative to the bars, so the hoods are sometimes better - something I have yet to get used to.
 I'll probably just suck it up and deal with it until I find the willpower to redo the handlebars.
-Otherwise, the ride is much improved from a "comfort" standpoint and I am much more willing to take it out now.
+Otherwise, the ride has much improved from a "comfort" standpoint and I am much more willing to take it out now.